red seaweeds text index | photo index

 Where seen?
 This fleshy seaweed is commonly seen on many of our shores, in small clumps among living reefs, on rubble, also sandy areas near seagrass meadows.

-Features: Bunch of thick, succulent cylindrical 'stems' (about 1cm wide to about 15cm long) with tapering tips and regular branches.
+Features: Cluster (10-15cm long) of thick, succulent cylindrical 'stems' with tapering tips and regular branches.
 Sometimes, there are bumps on the stems.
 These are the reproductive structures of the seaweed.
-Colours range from maroon, red, black, brownish and sometimes even greenish.
-The bunches are small and scattered.
+Colours reddish or yellowish brown.
+The clusters are small and scattered.

 Pulau Sekudu, Jul 04